5 immigrants killed in Texas car crash while being chased by border patrol agents

 "The driver was not ejected.
 The deputy found him sitting upright in the seat.
 He was able to get him out of the vehicle and the driver was actually walking," Boyd said.
 "The deputy actually took him into custody."

-He said the driver, whose name was not immediately released, was known to police as a human smuggler.
+He said the driver, whose name was not immediately released, is known to police as a human smuggler.

 "The driver of this vehicle, we have handled before.
 We dealt with him last week," Boyd said.